-Ability of Alternatives to Meet the Project Objectives Project Objectives No Project/ Existing 2012 General Plan Reduced Development Capacity Reduced Retail/Office Create a self-contained land use patter mix of compatible lands uses and qual community spaces.
-No Partial No Enhance the quality of the City's housi environmentally mindful and equitable preserving the physical character and EVSP Area. while No Partial Partial Provide a range of housing opportuniti income groups and households that se supports all right-of-way users.
-Partial Partial No Plan both public and private developm safe vehicular circulation connected to multimodal transportation with reliable transit options. safe Yes Partial Partial 5.
+Ability of Alternatives to Meet the Project Objectives Project Objectives No Project/ Existing 2012 General Plan Reduced Development Capacity Reduced Retail/Office 1.
+Create a self-contained land use pattern that offers a mix of compatible lands uses and quality landscaped community spaces.
+No Partial No 2.
+Enhance the quality of the City's housing stock that is environmentally mindful and equitable while preserving the physical character and pride of the EVSP Area.
+No Partial Partial 3.
+Provide a range of housing opportunities for all income groups and households that seamlessly supports all right-of-way users.
+Partial Partial No 4.
+Plan both public and private development to provide safe vehicular circulation connected to safe multimodal transportation with reliable and timely transit options.
+Yes Partial Partial 5.
 Provide for robust economic activity within the EVSP Area.
 No No Partial